 - Overall, we rate NPR (National Public Radio) Left-Center Biased based on story selection that leans slightly left and High for factual reporting due to thorough sourcing and accurate news reporting.

 MBFC’s Country Freedom Rating: MOSTLY FREE

 MBFC Credibility Rating: HIGH CREDIBILITY

 Founded in 1970, NPR (National Public Radio) is a nonprofit organization that produces and distributes news, talk, cultural programming, music, and entertainment programs, including the premier news magazines Morning Edition and All Things Considered across broadcast and digital platforms.
 NPR is based in Washington, D.C.

 NPR was established after President Lyndon B. Johnson signed the Public Broadcasting Act of 1967.
 The act created the Corporation for Public Broadcasting(CPB), the Public Broadcasting Service (PBS), and National Public Radio (NPR).

 The first program broadcast on NPR was live coverage of the U.S. Senate deliberations on the Vietnam War in April 1971.
 NPR has also won numerous awards since its launch.
 Currently, Jarl Mohn is the NPR CEO, and the Ombudsman/Public Editor is Elizabeth Jensen.
 A list of NPR’s Board of Directors can be found here.

 Funded by / Ownership

 NPR reports world news with neutral headlines such as “In Bangladeshi Camps, Rohingya Refugees Try To Move Forward With Their Lives.
-NPR typically sources their information to credible sources such as the Washington Post, maristpoll.marist.edu, ohchr.org, The Economist, UNICEF, New York Times and many more.
-NPR’s news reporting is consistently low biased, factual and covers both sides of issues.
+NPR typically sources their information to credible sources such as the Washington Post, maristpoll.marist.edu, ohchr.org, The Economist, UNICEF, New York Times, etc. NPR’s news reporting is consistently low-biased, factual, and covers both sides of issues.